Neilson Powless: 2022–present

 He ended the 2022 season with a solo victory at the Japan Cup.

 Powless started the 2023 season with success, winning both the Étoile de Bessèges stage race and the single-day Grand Prix La Marseillaise.
 He then saw multiple top 10 finishes in the spring World Tour races, including the Tour of Flanders, Dwars door Vlaanderen, Paris–Nice and Milan–San Remo.

 He was again selected to race in the Tour de France, where he led the mountains classification for all but one of the first thirteen stages.
 He ultimately lost the lead to Giulio Ciccone and finished fourth.

-In April 2025 Powless won Dwars door Vlaanderen, outsprinting Van Aert and two of the latter's team-mates from a four rider breakaway group to take victory after Van Aert suffered cramp in the final.
-Powless described the result as his biggest win, and earned comparisons with the 2015 Omloop Het Nieuwsblad where Ian Stannard similarly defeated three riders in the leading group to win.
+In April 2025, Powless won Dwars door Vlaanderen, outsprinting Van Aert and two other riders from a four-person breakaway group.
+Van Aert suffered cramp in the final.
+Powless described the result as his biggest win, and earned comparisons with the 2015 Omloop Het Nieuwsblad, where Ian Stannard similarly defeated three riders in the leading group to win.

+Powless suffered with knee inflammation during the winter of 2025, and despite returning to racing at the Tour de la Provence, he abandoned stage three.
+At the end of February 2026, Powless underwent surgery to remove the inflamed tissue, meaning he would be out for eight to twelve weeks, missing the spring classics season.

+Powless returned to racing at the Tour of Austria.
+He won the third stage, in a two-man sprint from the breakaway.

 Personal life

 His mother Jen Allred ran the marathon for Guam at the 1992 Summer Olympics.
 His older sister is fellow professional racing cyclist Shayna Powless.

 Powless married Frances Powless (née Chae) in 2020.
-The couple are parents of two children: Charlotte Ann Powless, born September 2023, and Remy Young Powless, born October 2025.
+The couple are parents of two children, Charlotte Ann Powless, born September 2023, and Remy Young Powless, born October 2025.
+The couple live in Nice.